mkford4/meet/README.md

 --------------- MEET APP USER STORIES: -------------------

 FEATURE 1: FILTER EVENTS BY CITY
+As a USER, I should be able to FILTER EVENTS BY CITY, so that I CAN NARROW MY SEARCH.
 SCENARIO 1: WHEN USER HASN’T SEARCHED FOR A CITY, SHOW UPCOMING EVENTS FROM ALL CITIES.
 - Given user hasn’t searched for any city
 - When the user opens the app